SAP-samples/codejam-cap-llm/btp-setup-guide.md

 ## Enable and create an instance of SAP AI Launchpad

 An instance of SAP AI Launchpad is required to interact with and manage SAP AI Core.
-We follow the same procedure: add the correct entitlement to the subaccount and create a service instance based on that.
+You can follow the same procedure: add the correct entitlement to the subaccount and create a service instance based on that.

 1. Click `Entitlements` on the left-hand navigation within your subaccount.